Working with filter settings in the Luminance and Chrominance channels

 The important role of Luminance and Chrominance in noise reduction

-Luminance, Chrominance, eye sensitivity and video codecs, they all paly a part in noise reduction and Neat Video them into account when it does it's job of fixing video noise in your video clips.
+Luminance, Chrominance, eye sensitivity and video codecs, they all paly a part in noise reduction and our filters take them into account when it does their job of fixing noise in your video clips and photos.

 How to fix frame flicker and digital noise in drone videos